Doctors & Other Health Professionals

 In general, the Listing of Impairments is used as the standard by which the severity of the impairment is evaluated.
 If a claimant has a severe impairment or combination of impairments that meets the duration requirement and is included in the Listings ("meets"), or is medically equivalent in severity to a listed impairment ("equals")--and is not working--he or she generally would be considered disabled.
 If the claimant is doing substantial gainful work, he or she ordinarily would not be considered disabled under the law, despite the severity of the impairment.

 Many findings of disability can be made based only on medical considerations.
-But, as mentioned earlier, if a worker's claim cannot be decided on medical factors alone, then the person's age, education, and work experience are considered.
+But, as mentioned earlier, if a claim cannot be decided on medical factors alone, then the person's age, education, and work experience are considered.

 What type of information should be included in the medical report